 If you are serious about a modelling career it may be helpful to start to acquire a few background skills - particularly skills that will help you develop good posture and body awareness such as yoga, acting and dance.
 A model's life is very spontaneous and each job will present new challenges.
 The more skills you have up your sleeve the more prepared and confident you will be.

 If you are completely new to modelling, you'll want to contact an agency to gain representation.
 They will want you to initially email them some photos of yourself.
 The photos you send to the agency don't have to be professional shots at this stage however you will create a better first impression if you can provide them with images that are flattering and well crafted.
 It's also advantageous if you can show a sense of presence and body awareness in your pictures.
+For this reason working with an experienced photographer who can direct you into poses can be a huge benefit.

 When approaching an agent I'd recommend getting the name of the head booker in the men's or women's division and emailing them with a selection of your best pictures.
 Make sure you have at least one headshot, one full length body shot and another shot that shows energy and personality.
 A lot of model agencies will also have open calls.
 This is a particular time they have set aside each week to look at new talent.
 If you have what they are looking for they may sign you up on the spot.
 I would recommend seeing a number of agencies before making a commitment.
 Contracts in Australia vary, generally though once you're signed you are exclusive to that agency for the period of the contract.